-The term 'Secondary Market' is explained in detail and with examples in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Secondary Market' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The secondary market refers to that securities trading market in which investors are able to purchase and sell securities that they own.
 Most individuals would simply call this the stock market.
 It is also true that stocks are additionally sold on the primary market at their first time and point of issue.
 Secondary markets in the United States include the NASDAQ and NYSE New York Stock Exchange.
 In Europe they include London’s FTSE, the Euro Next, and Germany’s Deutsche Bourse.

 There are more than simply stocks traded on the secondary market.
 Stocks do prove to be the most heavily traded securities on these exchanges.
 Other types of securities available on such markets include bonds and mutual funds.
 Individual and corporate investors along with investment banks both sell and buy all three types of securities on the secondary markets.
 Besides this, Freddie Mac and Fannie Mae the GSE government sponsored enterprises buy mortgages on such a secondary market.

 These transactions that take place on this secondary market are simply a step away from the original transaction which created the relevant securities in the first place.
 Looking at an example of this process helps to clarify it.
 JP Morgan will underwrite mortgages for customers.
 This actually creates the mortgage which is a security.
 JP Morgan might then choose to sell the mortgage security on to Freddie Mac in a secondary transaction in this market.